gcomte/arentura/_pages/45-resources.md

 ---
-layout: default
+layout: page
 title: Resources
-rank: 9
+menu_item: true
 ---

-Websites that could be interesting to you:
+Websites that could be interesting for you:

 | Website | Description |
 | --- | --- |